Geolm/onedraw/doc/part3.md

 For **groups of shapes**, the selected operator (`min` or `smoothmin`) is used to accumulate distances and blend colors before contributing to the final output color.

+##### Intrinsics

+Some values are shared across the quad with the instruction `quad_broadcast` to speed up a little bit (it's visible when profiling but still quite a small optimizations).

 ## Signed distance functions

 We mainly use the the SDF from Inigo Quilez's [website.](https://iquilezles.org/articles/distfunctions2d/)